jakimowb/enmapbox_testmigration2/doc/source/usr_section/application_tutorials/tutorial_1.rst

 .. admonition:: Learning activities

-   * **C1**: Load the urban spectral library (library_berlin.sli) and display each level 3 class in a separate Spectral Library Window.
+   * **C1**: Load the urban spectral library (:file:`library_berlin.sli`) and display each level 3 class in a separate Spectral Library Window.
 How diverse is each class with regard to within-class variability?

      .. raw:: html